Hamas's abuse of two mentally ill Israelis shows depths of terror group's cruelty - comment

 Friends in the Israeli special-needs community, who have been aware of their situation for years, shared celebratory texts following their release on Saturday.
 One mother said, “I can’t look at Avera without thinking of my own son,” who also has schizophrenia.

-It may seem incredible to most Israelis that Mengistu and al-Sayed crossed into Gaza voluntarily, but if anyone feels an impulse to blame their families – or Mengistu and al-Sayed themselves – for their predicament, please think again.
+It may seem incredible to most Israelis that Mengistu and al-Sayed crossed into Gaza voluntarily, but if anyone feels an impulse to blame their families for their predicament – or the two young men themselves – please think again.
 Certain kinds of mental illness, among them schizophrenia, are very difficult to treat.
 Patients often refuse treatment and frequently endanger themselves.

 AT THIS POINT, I feel I should mention another reason why their stories hit home for me: My late father suffered from bipolar disorder with psychotic episodes and refused treatment for much of his life.